Diamondbacks vs. Cubs Player Props Betting Odds

-Bookmakers have set player props for Cody Bellinger and others when the Chicago Cubs host the Arizona Diamondbacks at Wrigley Field on Saturday at 2:20 PM ET.
+The Chicago Cubs host the Arizona Diamondbacks at Wrigley Field on Sunday at 2:20 PM ET.
+Those looking to place a player prop wager can find odds on Cody Bellinger and others in this matchup.

 Bet on this matchup or its props with BetMGM!